Business Administration (B.S.)

 Add a specialization in another discipline

 Customize your business degree and pursue your individual interests by specializing in another discipline at Illinois Tech.
+Any minor outside the Stuart School of Business may be used as a specialization.
 Popular specializations for business majors include architecture, computer science, human resource management, psychology, information technology, and applied mathematics.

 Career preparation tailored to business